rdtek/Tutorials/COMExample/README.md

 # COM Example

 A simple C# class library exposed as a COM server.

+Project is based on [this tutorial](https://whoisburiedhere.wordpress.com/2011/07/12/creating-a-com-object-from-scratch-with-c/).

 Build the Visual Studio project to register the COM class.

 Run the COMClient.vbs script to call the COM server object.

 ```vbs
 'Use this script to make a call to the COM object